 Integrating Existing Landscape Elements

 This distinctive house and its surrounding outside space were designed to fit around the old, large gum tree already in the landscape.
 The retaining walls prevent soil erosion and offer a degree of privacy to the rooms on the house's lower floor.Continue to 15 of 22 below.

 The gray retaining wall built at the front of this grand, imposing house matches the paintwork and accommodates shrubs to soften the hard lines around the property's entry.
 It also creates a buffer between the sidewalk and the home.Continue to 16 of 22 below.

 This curved retaining wall adds elegance and structure to a large, uniform landscape.
 Keeping the wall's design simple and low draws attention to the large Saguaro Cacti in this drought-resistant design.Continue to 17 of 22 below.

 17 of 22

 The low retaining wall around the entire perimeter of this vegetable garden creates a large raised bed.
 This allows greater control of soil, more veggies in one space, and better drainage.Continue to 18 of 22 below.

 Integrated Water Features

 This sloping garden has cleverly integrated a pretty cascading waterfall and pond as part of the retaining wall design.
-This leads into a functional patio area for dining, and it matches the stone shades for a cohesive look.
-Integrating an elaborate water feature like this might require the help of professionals.Continue to 19 of 22 below.
+This leads into a functional patio area for dining with matching the stone for a cohesive look.
+Integrating an elaborate water feature like this usually requires the help of professionals.Continue to 19 of 22 below.

 19 of 22